MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgRoleManagementDirectory.md

 Read-only.
     \[DeletedDateTime \<DateTime?\>\]: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   \[DirectoryScopeId \<String\>\]: Identifier of the directory object representing the scope of the assignment.
-Either this property or appScopeId is required.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
-Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
+Directory scopes are shared scopes stored in the directory that are understood by multiple applications, unlike app scopes that are defined and understood by a resource application only.
-Use / for tenant-wide scope.
-Use appScopeId to limit the scope to an application only.
 Supports $filter (eq, in).
   \[Principal \<IMicrosoftGraphDirectoryObject\>\]: directoryObject
   \[PrincipalId \<String\>\]: Identifier of the principal to which the assignment is granted.
+Supported principals are users, role-assignable groups, and service principals.
 Supports $filter (eq, in).
   \[RoleDefinition \<IMicrosoftGraphUnifiedRoleDefinition\>\]: unifiedRoleDefinition
     \[(Any) \<Object\>\]: This indicates any property can be added to this object.